 5. Disable Alarms

-The movement of car shipping could trigger sensitive alarms and set off vehicle alerts unnecessarily.
+The movement of transporting a car could trigger sensitive alarms and set off vehicle alerts unnecessarily.
 Many systems will have options as to what alarms you want in place.
-Take the time to go through these sensitivity markers and remove any alarms that could be unintentionally triggered.
+As you get your car ready for shipping, take the time to go through these sensitivity markers and remove any alarms that could be unintentionally triggered.

 If you can’t select individual settings, simply disarm your car altogether.
 This will make your driver’s trip much more enjoyable and save your car battery from draining due to a lengthy alert.